swmo/ud036_StarterCode/README.md

 ```

-make a list of your movies you like to show.
+make a list of your movies you like to show. following params you have to submit: title, image and the youtube link.
 ```
 movies = []
 movie = Movie('Intouchables',